-Mid South is home to one quarter of the nation's persistent poverty counties, counties where the poverty rate has been 20% or greater for three decades or more.
+Deep South is home to one third of the nation's persistent poverty counties, counties where the poverty rate has been 20% or greater for three decades or more.
 Each of the states we serve has poverty rates above the national average.
-In 2015, 15% of the US population lived in families with incomes below the federal poverty level, which compares to 18% in Alabama, 19% in Arkansas, 20% in Louisiana, 22% in Mississippi, and 17% in Tennessee.
+Between 2013-2017, 11% of the US population lived in families with incomes below the federal poverty level, which compares to 14% in Alabama, 13% in Arkansas, 15% in Louisiana, 17% in Mississippi, and 12% in Tennessee.
 The difference between the national average and the states where we work is even larger when looking at the population of children who grow up in poverty.
-In 2015, 27% of Alabama's children, 27% of Arkansas's children, 28% of Louisiana's children, 31% of Mississippi's children, and 24% of Tennessee children lived in families with incomes below the federal poverty level.
-The national average that year was 21%.
-This means that more than one in four children in the Mid South is suffering the developmental consequences of poverty.
+Between 2013-2017, 26% of Alabama's children, 26% of Arkansas's children, 28% of Louisiana's children, 30% of Mississippi's children, and 24% of Tennessee children lived in families with incomes below the federal poverty level.
+The national average was 20%.
+This means that more than one in four children in the Deep South is suffering the developmental consequences of poverty.
 Below is a table that shows Free or Reduced Priced Lunch (FRPL) data in the primary cities where we are likely to finance charter school facilities -

-Little Rock, T A Jackson, MS Memphis, TN
+Birmingham, Little Rock, New Orleans, Jackson, MS Memphis, TN

 AL AR LA

 % of students 64.81% 60.5% 83% 89% 61.1%

+FRPL

-FRPL eligible
+eligible